MvWouden/modern-python-setup/docs/index.rst

 ..
-Modern Python Setup documentation master file, created by sphinx-quickstart on Tue Jan 24 16:52:40 2023.
+MPSTITLE documentation master file, created by sphinx-quickstart on Tue Jan 24 16:52:40 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Modern Python Setups documentation!
+Welcome to the documentation of MPSTITLE!
 ===============================================

 .. toctree::